Search

 The supply infrastructure in German energy law

 German energy law regulates energy industry activities regardless of whether a company carries out energy supply as a core activity or requires it as a prerequisite for its production activities.
-As a result of this principle, companies of all sizes and from all sectors have to deal with the question of the extent to which their energy industry activities trigger legal consequences and regulation.
+As a result of this principle, companies of all sectors and sizes have to deal with the question of the extent to which their energy industry activities trigger legal consequences and regulation.
 This affects, for example, companies that operate combined heat and power plants, PV systems, supply infrastructure such as lines and transformers at production sites or that supply energy to group or third-party companies.
-Even before the ruling, this was a complex and dynamic task, as the legal framework continues to evolve and a series of official and court decisions require action at short notice.
-The ECJ has now declared an important classification of supply infrastructure in German energy law to be inadmissible and thus a way of preventing far-reaching regulation.
-Affected companies should now redefine the situation in the short term and derive short and medium-term options for action.
+Even before the BGH ruling, this was a complex and dynamic task, as the legal framework continues to evolve and a number of official and court decisions require action to be taken at short notice.

 This previously applied to customer installations in Germany